Alonso Miguel de Tovar: Early career

 Alonso Miguel de Tovar was born in Higuera de la Sierra, near Aracena. in 1678, to a secondary and empoverished branch of the illustrious Tovar family, of the Lords of Tovar, later Marquesses of Berlanga.
 He trained in Seville under Juan Antonio Ossorio and Juan Antonio Fajardo, having executed numerous religious paintings, including Our Lady of Consolation with Saints Francis, James and a Clerical Donor (1720), in the Seville Cathedral, and St Francis Receiving the Stigmata (c.
 1720), in the Royal Academy of San Fernando, Madrid.
-He was named pintor de cámara to King Felipe IV in April 1729, taking the place of Teodoro Ardemans.
+He was named pintor de cámara to King Felipe V in April 1729, taking the place of Teodoro Ardemans.
 In both of these the influence of Murillo is discernible: the colouring is vivid and the drawing precise, if slightly rigid, and both works show what has been called a gentle and uncomplicated piety, differing to some extent from the tradition of Spanish religious painting.

 He painted a canvas of Nuestra Señora del Consuelo in 1720 for a church in Seville.
 He returned to Madrid in 1734, where he died.